 A 2016 survey showed that most Europeans believe that the influx of refugees across the continent will mean less jobs and more terrorism.

 The solution to economic migration, of course, is to make poverty history.
 The IMF and the World Bank should create social credit instead of debt and austerity.

 (Imagine: no need for greed or hunger; a brotherhood of man.
 Imagine all the people sharing all the world.)

 Over 65 million people are currently displaced from their homes, and are living in camps.
 65. Million.
 The war in Syria, which prompted the current refugee exodus, is made intractable by Putin’s Russia and western dithering.
 The Arab Spring attempt to sow democracy in place of dictatorship has gone backwards to a winter of discontent.
 The parasitic Isis, al-Qaeda and Taliban (and their Muslim warlord imitators) murder, rape, torture, enslave and displace civilians for God.
 Billions of aid dollars which could bring law and order disappear offshore.

 The United Nations was well meant and can help refugees, but it can’t enforce peace.
-A world federation with teeth can replace the oligarchs and warlords, and bring peace – and prosperity (as in Star Trek’s United Earth, under which poverty, disease and war were happily gone in fifty years).
+A world federation with teeth can replace the oligarchs and warlords, and bring peace – and prosperity.
+(For fictional inspiration, consider Star Trek’s United Earth government, which ended poverty, disease and war within fifty years.)

 (You may say I’m a dreamer, but I’m not the only one.
 I hope someday you’ll join us, and the world will live as one.)

 As for the Islamist terrorism making European host populations wary of refugees and migrants, the solution for the threatened west is to speed up the development of new technology that can end oil dependency; and then to sanction Saudi Arabia and Qatar, and cut off the terror funding and sponsorship.